•

 Statements & Declarations

-The following statements must be included in your submitted manuscript under the heading 'Statements and Declarations'.
+The following statements must be included in your submitted manuscript beginning of 2026 under the heading 'Statements and Declarations'.
 This should be placed after the References section.
 Please note that submissions that do not include required statements will be returned as incomplete.

 Funding